YuhangSong/reward-bases/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-# Reward-Bases: Dopaminergic Mechanisms for Adaptive Acquisition of Multiple Reward Types
+# Reward-Bases: A Simple Mechanisms for Adaptive Acquisition of Multiple Reward Types

 This repository contains the data and code for the paper [Reward-Bases: Dopaminergic Mechanisms for Adaptive Acquisition of Multiple Reward Types](https://www.biorxiv.org/content/10.1101/2023.05.09.540067v1).
 By _Beren Millidge_, _Yuhang Song\*_, _Armin Lak_, _Mark E. Walton_, _Rafal Bogacz\*_.
-**doi**: https://doi.org/10.1101/2023.05.09.540067.
-UNDER REVIEW at _Nature Communications_.

 Experimental data and usage instructions with activity of primate dopamine neurons is in [Data](Data).